oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/05-flows/datamesh5flows.md

   ```

-- Make sure you have two browser tabs open with the SQL tool : one  for the **SourceATP** database and one for the  **TargetATP** database.
+- Make sure you have two browser tabs open with the SQL tool : one  for the **SourceATP** database and one for the  **TargetADW** database.

-- In the SQL tool of the **TargetATP**  Database, enter and execute the following command :
+- In the SQL tool of the **TargetADW**  Database, enter and execute the following command :

   ```
   select count(*) from osm3.customers